sebwolf-de/fsi_tools/README.md

 ## How do I get set up? ##

 This not really "software", this more "code to be shared", so you do not really need to install it.
 Nevertheless it relies on several popular packages that has to installed.
-Let's start listing our dependences.
+Let's be more specific.

 ### How to get the code###
 Assuming you have **git** installed (if not see the first point of dependences) you can get the code  with: